CHINT Invites Worldwide Partners For The Global Energy Nexus At 10Th CHINT International Marketing Forum

 Under the consensus of global carbon reduction, the Chinese government has promised to achieve carbon peak in 2023.
 Following this lead, CHINT released its carbon emission reduction path, promising to achieve operational carbon neutrality in 2028, operational net-zero emissions in 2035, and realizing it across the entire value chain in 2050.
 Net-zero emissions, while empowering the industry with solutions such as green source, smart network, load reduction, and new storage to help key industries achieve carbon neutrality.
 CHINT Electric and Kearney jointly released the CHINT Electric Carbon Neutrality White Paper and will release a series of industry white papers on various industrial and environmental issues that the company is tackling in its products and business operations.

-Within the CIMF Events there shall be the opportunity for CHINT to highlight their heritage as a Chinese founded company where on the first day guests/ attendants will be able to experience a culture park of the history of Shanghai.
-On the morning of the 13th guests will learn the Tai chi program“a Chinese martial art”.
+Within the CIMF Events there shall be the opportunity for CHINT to highlight their heritage as a chinese founded company where on the first day guests/ attendants will be able to experience and culture park of the history of Shanghai.
+On the morning of the 13th guests will learn the Tai chi program“ a chinese martial art?”.
 On the final day there shall be a boat ride across the Ou Jiang river, to enjoy tea and reflect on the event and its outcomes.

+The CMF event also presents the opportunity for CHINT to highlight their heritage as a Chinese founded company.
+On the first day, guests will be able to experience a culture park of the history of Shanghai.
+The morning of the 13th, guests will have a guided Tai Chi program showcasing the mind and body benefits of this ancient Chinese martial art.
+On the final day, guests will be treated to a boat ride along the Ou Jiang River,enjoying tea and reflecting on the event and its outcomes.

 About CHINT Global

 Founded in 1984, CHINT's operations now span more than 140 countries and regions, with more than 40,000 employees worldwide.
+The CHIN is implementing the strategy of industrialization, technologization, internationalization, digitalization and platformization in its three major business segments: green energy, intelligent electric, and smart low-carbon solutions.
 Over the years, CHINT has built strong global manufacturing and R&D capabilities, with a total of 18 manufacturing bases and four global R&D centers.

 Legal Disclaimer: